 Government act as facilitator, promoter and motivator with the objectives of:

-- Coordinating technical and policy issues with international bodies/institutions like UN, WSIS, World Bank, WTO, G20, RCEP, ASEAN, UN-ESCAP, SAARC etc. to safeguard India’s interest;
+- Coordinating technical and ICT policy issues with related to international bodies/institutions like UN & associated bodies (UN-ESCAP/ APCICT.
+UNCTAD, UNESCO, UNCITRAL etc.), ITU/ WSIS, World Bank, WTO, G20, RCEP, SCO, BIMSTEC, ASEAN, UN-ESCAP/ APCICT, SAARC.
+ADB, WEF etc. to safeguard India’s interest.

-- Showcasing India’s ICT strength to the globe by organizing, sponsoring and participating in trade fairs, symposiums and exhibitions.
+- Showcasing India’s ICT prowess across the globe by organizing, sponsoring and participating in international trade fairs, conferences, symposiums, exhibitions etc.

 International Cooperation Strategy: